tweqx/libObfuscate/README.md

 Its license can be found in lib/libObfuscate/license.txt The author (and copyright owner) is: http://www.embeddedsw.net/.
 Their homepage can be found at: http://www.embeddedsw.net/libobfuscate.html

-Modifications to the original liObfuscate are release under GPL v3.
+Modifications to the original liObfuscate are released under GPL v3.